-- 6.3.
+- 5.2.
 The Partners (Nottingham City Council and Leicestershire County Council) created 'East Midlands Shared Services' (EMSS) to deliver back office services in 2011 and invested in Oracle e-business suite (EBS) as the enabling technology platform for both EMSS and the Partner's retained corporate functions.
-The Partners make use of a wholly owned shared service centre, EMSS, which provides Finance, Procurement, HR and payroll services. - 6.4.
-The Council continues to work with EMSS to identify system and process efficiencies.
+The Partners make use of a wholly owned shared service centre, EMSS, which provides Finance, Procurement, HR and payroll services. - 5.3.
+The Council continues to work with EMSS to identify system and process efficiencies and the most effective service delivery model for both Councils.